 Hi-tech wizard apps can provide navigation around unfamiliar cities, which is perfect when visiting somewhere for the first time.
 For example, Wikitude uses the images viewed by a cell phone camera and overlays them with a variety of labels, including if there are any Starbucks cafés in a specific direction, via Starbucks World, or whether a historic monument is on the UNESCO World Heritage List.
 Smartphone users can also devise and upload their own preferred ‘worlds.’

 Football fans lucky enough to have bought tickets for a Philadelphia Eagles game during their trip, for instance, but new to the city, can easily locate the correct stadium using the free app on their smartphone.
 Concertgoers or theatre lovers can do likewise.
 Augmented reality apps help find specific places quickly and easily, even when in an unfamiliar state or city.
+Also, apps like VPN for china can help you surpass the Great Firewall and allow you to access your favorite content in the country.
 This makes them ideal for travelers, especially those going somewhere new.